mschuchard/terraform-provider-stdlib/README.md

 This repository additionally does accept feature requests for e.g. additional functions or enhancements to current functions in the Github issue tracker.

 If your version of Terraform is >= 1.8 then you can additionally invoke the provider custom functions instead of the data sources.
 Otherwise you must declare the data sources to utilize this plugin's functions.
+Please note that all data sources are currently in maintenance mode.